titola/neuropa/README.md

 # Analysis of an attack with directed energy weapons (DEW)

-I noticed the attack voice-to-skull on July 15th 2017.
+The aggressive attack began on July 15th 2017.

 The artificial and natural deficiency coordinate the sequences and the psychology of the dialogues, often offensive, and the pulsed radiation